cmilr/Git-Beautify-For-MacOS-Terminal/README.md

 # Git Beautifier For MacOS & OSX Terminal

-This set of config files will transform your command line from ugly and painful to delightful and easy-to-read.
+This set of config files and themes will transform your command line from ugly and painful to delightful and easy-to-read.

 ![](screenshot.png)

 ## Setup
 First things first, you'll want to install a nice color theme for your terminal.
-The one in the screenshot above is called TupeloHoney, and you'll find it included in the repo.
-I based it off of the most excellent [Flat](https://github.com/ahmetsulek/flat-terminal) theme.
+The one in the screenshot above is called Monokai Soda Custom, and you'll find it included in the repo.
+I based it off of the most excellent Monokai Soda theme, [found here](https://github.com/lysyi3m/osx-terminal-themes).

 Load the theme by opening up your mac terminal and navigating to **Preferences > Profiles > Import**, and then set the theme as your default.